WebOrigami/docs/src/eg/intro.md

 </html>
 ```

-In a minute you'll see how you can easily view such a page in your browser.
+You could save this output as an HTML file and open it in your browser, or in a minute you'll see another way to view such a page directly.

 ## Transform a whole graph of stuff